-The Audit Committee has reviewed the nature and amount of the non-audit services provided by Davidson & Company LLP, Chartered Professional Accountants for audit and non-audit services in the two financial years ending November 30, 2021 and November 30, 2020, as outlined in the following table.
+The Audit Committee has reviewed the nature and amount of the non-audit services provided by Davidson & Company LLP, Chartered Professional Accountants for audit and non-audit services in the two financial years ending November 30, 2022 and November 30, 2021, as outlined in the following table.

-Nature of Services Nature of Services Fees Paid to Auditor in Year Ended Fees Paid November 30, 2020
+Nature of Services Fees Paid to Auditor in Year Ended November 30, 2021 Fees Paid to Auditor in Year Ended November 30, 2022

-Audit Fees (1) \$24,000 \$57,000
+Audit Fees (1) \$57,000 \$69,000

 Audit-Related Fees (2) \$Nil \$Nil

-Tax Fees (3) \$2,500 \$2,500
+Tax Fees (3) \$2,500 \$26,000

 All Other Fees (4) \$Nil \$Nil

-Total \$26,500 \$59,500
+Total \$59,500 \$95,000

-- (1) "Audit Fees" include fees necessary to perform the annual audit and quarterly reviews of the Company's consolidated financial statements.
+^{(1) &}quot;Audit Fees" include fees necessary to perform the annual audit and quarterly reviews of the Company's consolidated financial statements.
 Audit Fees include fees for review of tax provisions and for accounting consultations on matters reflected in the financial statements.
+Audit

-Audit Fees also include audit or other attest services required by legislation or regulation, such as comfort letters, consents, reviews of securities filings and statutory audits. - (2) "Audit-Related Fees" include services that are traditionally performed by the auditor.
+- Fees also include audit or other attest services required by legislation or regulation, such as comfort letters, consents, reviews of securities filings and statutory audits.
+In 2022, the Company incurred \$48,000 related to its annual audit and \$21,000 related to its quarterly reviews. - (2) "Audit-Related Fees" include services that are traditionally performed by the auditor.
 These audit-related services include employee benefit audits, due diligence assistance, accounting consultations on proposed transactions, internal control reviews and audit or attest services not required by legislation or regulation. - (3) "Tax Fees" include fees for all tax services other than those included in "Audit Fees" and "Audit-Related Fees".
 This category includes fees for tax compliance, tax planning and tax advice.
 Tax planning and tax advice includes assistance with tax audits and appeals, tax advice related to mergers and acquisitions, and requests for rulings or technical advice from tax authorities. - (4) "All Other Fees" include all other non-audit services.